alphagov/government-service-design-manual/configuring-analytics/index.md

 ##Available analytics tools

 There are various web analytics tools available to help you measure how people are using your service.
 You will need to assess how well a particular tool meets your needs before deciding which one to use.
-This guidance describes some of the criteria you should consider and reviews some of the main analytics tools against those criteria.
+This guidance describes some of the criteria you should consider and reviews some of the main analytics tools against them.

 ###High level requirements

-When you are deciding which analytics tool to use you should consider the following criteria.
+When deciding which analytics tool is most appropriate for your service, you should consider the following criteria:

 * Cost: you should consider the total cost of ownership as well as cost in comparison to turnover of service
 * Scalability (will data be sampled at high volumes?)
-* Data ownership (do you solely own the data?
+* Data ownership (do you solely own the data?)
 * 1st party cookies only
 * Profiles and custom variables (do you pay more for additional profiles/custom variables?)
 * Admin system (does it provide a strong admin system for user access?)